 Succession Planning.
 The Board believes that one of its primary responsibilities is to oversee the development and retention of senior talent and to ensure that an appropriate succession plan is in place for our Chief Executive Officer and other members of senior management.
 The Board, Compensation Committee, Nominating & Environmental, Social and Governance Committee and the Chief Executive Officer regularly review senior management talent and succession planning.
 We have an ongoing relationship with independent consultants to assist us in ensuring we have a robust and active plan for succession planning.
+Additionally, we actively ensure candidates represent the race, age, ethnicity, and gender diversity of the communities we serve.

-Code of Business Conduct and Ethics.
-The Board of Directors has adopted the Code of Business Conduct and Ethics, which is designed to deter wrongdoing and to promote honest and ethical conduct in every respect.
+Code of Business Conduct and Ethics, which is designed to deter wrongdoing and to promote honest and ethical conduct in every respect.
 The Code addresses conflicts of interest, the treatment of confidential information, general employee conduct and compliance with applicable laws, rules and regulations.
 The Code is applicable to each of our directors, officers, including the principal executive officer and senior financial officers, and employees and requires individuals to maintain the highest standards of professional conduct.
-A copy of the Code of Ethics is available on our website at www.FSBWA.com.
+A copy of the Code is available on our website at www.FSBWA.com.
 We provide annual training for all Board members and Bank staff on the Code of Business Conduct and Ethics, and monitor compliance with the Code on a regular basis.
+We comply with the Code in all of our business dealings and immediately address any issues.